harm-smits/42docs/libs/minilibx/prototypes.md

 ## Hooks

 These functions will allow you to hook into the minilibx functions.
-This is core functionality and is required to use the library.
-Please look at code hooking if you have no clue what this concept means.
+This is core functionality and is required to use the library effectively.
+Please look at the [Hooks](./hooks.html) chapter if you have no clue what this means.

 ### mlx_mouse_hook

 Hook into mouse events.
 This will trigger every time you click somewhere in the given screen.
-Do mind that currently these mouse events barely work, it is therefore suggested to use them.
+Do mind that currently these mouse events barely work, it is therefore suggested to not use them.

 ```c
 /*